Perspective on a challenge: predicting the photochemistry of cyclobutanone: Summary of the results and Outlook

 The precise computational details for the various topics discussed above impacted, in the first place, the time scales for the various processes constituting the photochemical mechanism.
 The proportion of photoproducts (photoproduct yields) is perhaps harder to decipher given that these quantities were determined at different times during the dynamics (from a few tens of fs to 2 ps following photoexcitation), but also seem to be influenced by the level of electronic-structure theory, yet to a lesser extent.
 A clear omission of all the predictions submitted is a UED feature that was assigned experimentally to inelastic scattering from the S$_2(3s)$ electronic state at low $s$, and stresses the extra challenge of calculating accurate experimental observables on top of already-complex nonadiabatic molecular dynamics simulations.

 During the CECAM workshop, it was proposed that this challenge can be seen as a \textit{calibration} exercise.
 The nature of nonadiabatic dynamics simulations is such that the user is left with a wide range of parameters and approaches to choose from, as is made explicit by the complexity of tables summarizing the results.
 This challenge offered an opportunity to explore the enormous parameter space of a nonadiabatic molecular dynamics simulation and, for the strategies deployed here, to define a set of practical guidelines and caveats.
 Perhaps the most important (and somewhat expected) outcome of this challenge is the critical influence of the level of electronic-structure theory, and the need to benchmark it in and beyond the Franck--Condon region.
 Unfortunately, the precise impact of the method used for the nonadiabatic dynamics in this Prediction Challenge is, and probably will remain, difficult to assess.
 As suggested above, the ideal test is to rerun all methods employing the best candidate for the electronic-structure calculation, an effort that might require developments beyond the scope of the challenge as well as a computational cost that is too large for some methodologies.
+This prediction exercise also stimulated discussions about reproducibility and comparability in computational photochemistry.\cite{list20226pce}

 This challenge also highlights the potential influence that the description of the photoexcitation process can have on the nonadiabatic dynamics, and the sensitivity of the experimental observable to the underlying excited-state dynamics.
 This Perspective summarizes additional guidance related to reproducibility in the field of nonadiabatic molecular dynamics.
 We can expect that a significant number of studies will emerge on cyclobutanone as a follow-up to this challenge (we note a recent work combining TSH and MR-SF-TDDFT to study the photodynamics of cyclobutanone,\cite{brady2025mrsf} including higher Rydberg states).
 Finally, this calibration exercise also highlights the importance of working as a community to identify the key factors influencing the outcome of a nonadiabatic molecular dynamics.
 A single study on the photochemistry of cyclobutanone would most likely not have been able, on its own, to converge to a reasonable result and form an educated guess -- a prediction -- about the photochemistry of cyclobutanone with great certainty.
 Combining the outcome of 15 contributions helped decipher the important parameters for this type of simulations and was necessary, at least as a calibration exercise, to draw the general recommendations presented in this Perspective and to support future predictive endeavors.